 Nut Tool Safety

 How could a nut tool be dangerous you may ask (well for starters try getting on a plane with one in your pocket!).
-Well if you think of it, a nut took is basically like a big sharp pointy knife like thing, clipped to your waste - so yes it’s something that you should think about.
+Well if you think of it, a nut took is basically like a big sharp pointy knife-like thing, clipped to your waist - so yes it’s something that you should think about.

-A modern steel nut tool with a good hook on it can offer the slimmest pro possible in some situations where nothing else can fit (a nut tool used to be the first runner on Comes the Dervish!), either hooked in to a non-wire wire slot (a hole or RP style placement that is blind at the bottom, so a cable won;t fit) or a thin horizontal crack, like a hand placed knifebalde.
+A modern steel nut tool with a good hook on it can offer the slimmest pro possible in some situations where nothing else can fit (a nut tool used to be the first runner on Comes the Dervish!), either hooked into a non-wire wire slot (a hole or RP style placement that is blind at the bottom, so a cable won’t fit) or a thin horizontal crack like a hand placed knife blade.
 How strong are they like this?
-Well not strong at all, and may - a repeat - may - just hold body weight if you slip into them (so only good a psychological runners above or beside you).
-I think that one piece of protection that is missing on more extreme routes is something that hooks (on El Cap you use a lot of hand placed birdbeaks), and the hook of a nut tool is the nearest thing you have too it (the difference is a tiny beak can hold a big fall, a nut tool will only take up a tiny bit of strain as you jibber past it).
+Well not strong at all, and may - a repeat - may - just hold bodyweight if you slip into them (so only good a psychological runners above or beside you).
+I think that one piece of protection that is missing on more extreme routes is something that hooks (on El Cap you use a lot of hand-placed bird beaks), and the hook of a nut tool is the nearest thing you have to it (the difference is a tiny beak can hold a big fall, a nut tool will only take up a tiny bit of strain as you jibber past it).
 Be an interesting project to design a nut took that could double up as pro for situations where micro no longer fit?

 If you find yourself on a rock route that has verglas on it, or a top out of steep grass, or even on an ice slope, then the only piece of gear that’s going to offer some form of security is your nut tool!

-On icy rock you can scrape the ice off footholds quite well with a nut tool, as well of in cracks when placing cams.
+On icy rock, you can scrape the ice off footholds quite well with a nut tool, as well as in cracks when placing cams.
 On grass and snow the security offered by a nut tool is pretty illusionary, but hey - it’s something!